pstgi/sps-v3-documentation/Installation/updating-the-sps-plus-application.md

 will go to their proper locations - two in the root of the web app and one in a subfolder *.\wwwroot\dist*.

 Start the two websites from your IIS.
-After a few seconds, you can check if the SPS v3 application is running properly.
+After a few seconds, you can check if the SPS Plus application is running properly.

 Loading of the first page after a restart will take longer than usual (up to a minute).